Jesus sent 70 or 72 disciples out for practical training.

 This time the disciples came back all excited that the evil spirits were in their control.
-To which Jesus replied but “rejoice that your names are written in heaven.”
+To which Jesus replied but “Rejoice rather that your names are written in heaven.”

-Jesus ends the whole excise with more teaching on who He is and His relationship to God and also the disciples’ relationship to God.
+Jesus ends the whole exercise with more teaching on who He is and His relationship to God and also the disciples’ relationship to God.

 Jesus Sends out seventy or seventy two disciples